A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 Depending on the type of fish you want to keep, you might need a heater.

-Generally speaker, there are a larger variety of fish available to you if you choose to go down the tropical tank route, using a heater to warm the water.
+Generally, the speaker, there is a larger variety of fish available to you if you choose to go down the tropical tank route, using a heater to warm the water.

 Aquarium lights have a number of purposes.
 They can help to show the colors of your fish, as well as light up the tank so you can spot problems easily.